 The need for appropriately experienced talent is more important than ever given that the regulatory audits are far more thorough nowadays – e.g. teams of four FDA inspectors (Consumer Safety Officers) sent over a two-week period for one site – and the level of expertise they bring with them is more specialist than a few years ago.
 Very rarely will a company pass all the criteria.
 Yet while clamping down on regulatory laxity is to be commended, especially with patient safety in mind, it’s making it harder for organisations to keep up with regulatory demands.

 Companies that cut corners (and costs) in the level of competence of their quality assurance talent will pay the price.
 Quality should not be perceived as a 'cost' but more as an integral part of the commercial process.
 The cost of product recalls or even country bans are far more expensive than a solid quality unit and will hit the bottom line egregiously.
 Global Heads of Quality must do all they can to attract and retain these professionals, continually reviewing the regulatory expertise they need.

 It’s a challenge but ultimately you just cannot scrimp on quality.
 Those frequent cGMP Warning Letters will serve as timely reminders.
 It really is all about quality in the end.
 Without that you don’t have too much even if your product is spectacular.

 As always; thanks for reading.
-I’d love to hear your thoughts so please post your comments below.Posted about 4 years ago
+I’d love to hear your thoughts so please post your comments below.Posted over 4 years ago